Stonesjtu/go-docker/README.md

 One can set environment variable GOD_CONFIG to specify go-d.ini location for go-d-scheduler and go-d-watcher.

+Once application is configured, it is necessary, the first time, to initialize the database:

+  python go-d-scheduler.py init

 ## Plugins

 Tool support plugins for Authorization, Scheduling and Execution.
 A few ones are provided but it is easy to create new one, following existing ones using Yapsy.